kprajapatii/geodir-google-analytics/readme.txt

 == Changelog ==

+= 2.0.0.5 =
+* Allow UWP and BuddyPress profile owners to view their profile stats - ADDED

 = 2.0.0.4 =
 * Analytics widget can now be placed on any page and shown to anyone - ADDED